mcode/rems-admin/README.md

 # REMS

-## Running fullstack DRLS REMS Dockerized set up
+## Running the full prototype environment

-You can find complete end-to-end fullstack set up guides for DRLS REMS at the following links:
+You can find complete end-to-end full-stack set up guides for DRLS REMS at the following links:

-[Developer Environment Set Up](DockerDevSetupGuideForMacOS.md) - Follow this guide if you are a developer and intend on making code changes to the DRLS REMS project.
-This guide follows a much more technical set up process.
+[Simple Set Up](SimpleSetupGuide.md) - This guide will get you up and running quickly with a demo environment for using the prototype locally.
+If you want to make changes or contribute to the codebase, see the detailed developer guide below.

-[Production Environment Set Up](DockerProdSetupGuideForMacOS.md) - Follow this guide if you are not a developer and do not intend on making code changes to the DRLS REMS project.
-This guide covers two options for running DRLS REMS, both of which are less technical than the developer set up.
+[Developer Environment Set Up](DeveloperSetupGuide.md) - Follow this guide if you are a developer and intend on making code changes to the DRLS REMS project.
+This guide follows a much more technical set up process and is fully featured.

-## Running REMS server locally
+## Running only the REMS server project locally
 1. Clone the REMS repositories from Github:
     ```bash
     git clone https://github.com/mcode/REMS.git REMS